-Sometimes it may be necessary for your cat to stay at the veterinary surgery for a period of time to be treated for and/or recovery from an illness or surgery.
-This is often a difficult time for both the cat and his owner.
-A commonly asked question is if you should visit your cat while he is at the hospital.
+Sometimes it may be necessary for your cat to stay at the veterinary surgery for a period to be treated for and/or recovery from an illness or surgery.
+Hospitalisation of a cat is often a difficult time for both the cat and the owner and many people ask if they should visit your cat while he is at the hospital.

 How does your veterinarian feel?